theberrigan/s3-deploy/README.md

 ```
 --filePrefix
 ```
 Use this parameter to specify a file prefix for all your destination files.
-For example, if you wanted to deploy a versioned history of your project to S3 whenever publishing to npm, you couls use `--filePrefix $npm_package_version` in a script in your project's package.json file.
+For example, if you wanted to deploy a versioned history of your project to S3 whenever publishing to npm, you could use `--filePrefix $npm_package_version` in a script in your project's package.json file.

 ## AWS Credentials
 AWS credentials can be provided via environment variables, or in the `~/.aws/credentials` file.
 More details here: